pminmin/RoomAI/roomai/README.md

     pass

 class AbstractPublicState:
-    turn            = None
+    turn            = 0
-    previous_id     = None
+    previous_id     = 0
     previous_action = None

     is_terminal     = False
-    scores          = None
+    scores          = []

 class AbstractPersonState:
-    id                = None
+    id                = 0
     # if avilable_actions is non-None, it is a dict with (action_key, action)
-    available_actions = None
+    available_actions = dict()

-class AbstractInfo:
+class Info:
     public_state       = None
     person_state       = None
 </pre>

-All Infos contain the same public state.

-All Infos contain the person state, and the person state is different for different players.
+Infos sent to different players are different.
+They contain the same public states and different person states.
 Only the person_state in the Info w.r.t the player who will take a action, contains non-None available_actions dict.

-The private_state won't be in any Info, hence no player can access it.
+The private_state isn't in any Info, hence no player can access it.

 #### 2. Action

-A player takes a action, and env forwards with this action.
+Player takes a action, and Env forwards with this action.

 <pre>
 class AbstractAction: